mcnicki2002/PlanetCrafterMods/README.md

 - Prevent drones from delivering to shredders:
   - if the item is from a machine / container in dontDeliverToShredderFromMachines (<-configurable; default: Machines that only produce one item group + crafters + rockets (v1.526)) (config: dontDeliverFromProductionToShredder)
   - if the item is 'spawned' / from the ground (Example: eggplants, algae, ...) (config: dontDeliverSpawnedObjectsToShredder)

+- Demand/Supply item groups that are contained in the inventory by holding `Left Ctrl` (config: addContainedGroupsModifierKey) while pressing the demand/supply settings button (new v1.0.12.0)

 ### Config:
 - allowAnyValue: